-In the past few days with earthquakes, hurricanes, terrorist attacks, and the dreadful gun violence in Las Vegas, these calamities have packed a mighty powerful wave of anxiety and disturbance.
+In the past few days, with earthquakes, hurricanes, terrorist attacks, and the terrible gun violence in Las Vegas, these calamities have packed a mighty powerful wave of anxiety and disturbance.

 Many of us have held in our prayers the lives of those who have been shattered by these incidents.

 Here in Monterey, 24-year-old Austin Meyer is remembered as “ambitious, smart, and hardworking.”

 He graduated Seaside High School, worked for Main Event Transportation, recently moved to the Reno area for college.
 Friends on Facebook say that he was a “joy to be around, great smile and could make people laugh.”
 He was one of the 58 people who died from wounds at last Sunday’s “Route 91 Harvest Music Festival” in Las Vegas.

 Christians believe that God is on the job – but, as someone told me recently, it’s more like Monterey on a foggy day — you know the sun is up there somewhere, and hope the sun will break through the clouds and come out with its warm and healing rays.

 We believe that God is present in our lives, even when, at these times, it appears to be very foggy, and we are at a distance from his designs.

 So we sense sadness and are at a loss to figure out the causes or reasons.